Slozzyondul/Secure-Proxying-Forwarding-using-Asymmetric-Encryption/README.md

 6. Server encrypted that page with the client’s public key ✔️

-7. Client received encrypted chunks, decrypted them locally, and printed the final page ✔️
+7. Client received encrypted chunks, decrypted them locally, and print the final page ✔️

 ## Usage